Dr. Ryan Corte

 Should You Practice Optometry in North Carolina? | Pros and Cons of North Carolina Optometry

-In this video, I’m going to share with you the pros and cons of being an optometrist in the state of North Carolina as well as share my personal experience practicing here for the past eight years.
+In this video, I share with you the pros and cons of being an optometrist in the state of North Carolina as well as share my personal experience practicing here for the past eight years.

 How I ended up practicing optometry in North Carolina

 Growing up, I was born and raised in Metro Detroit Michigan, and had the opportunity to explore North Carolina during my childhood when we went to visit family in South Carolina.
 We frequently met in fun spots throughout North Carolina, which is probably why I fell in love with the state at a young age.
 After hearing how strong of a state North Carolina is for optometry, I liked it even more.

 After residency, I had the opportunity to work part-time at two awesome private practices in the Charlotte, NC area.
 During this time, I learned a ton about patient care, practice management, and the patient experience.

 A few years later, I had the opportunity to partner with my current business partner, Dr. Rachael Wruble.
 We opened up Northlake Eye in 2017 and haven't looked back.

 With this in mind, I want to share with you some of the pros and cons of practicing optometry in the state of North Carolina.

 RELATED: How To Prepare For NC Optometry Boards

 Pro 1 - North Carolina is a lovely state to live and raise a family